Spring Internship Applications Now Open!

 Curatorial

 Through fostering diversity and embracing cross-cultural understanding, Mexic-Arte has created a space by and for Mexican Americans in central Texas.
-Interns will gain an international, national, and local perspective of traditional and contemporary Mexican and Latinx art through researching artists, helping with exhibition proposals, assisting with exhibition archives, writing for exhibition didactics, writing for various exhibitions and programs, and general departmental support.
-The position may require travel with the curator for artist’s visits, gallery and museum visits, art discussion panels, etc. Students will need to work in person.
+Interns will gain an international, national, and local perspective of traditional and contemporary Mexican and Latinx/a/o/e art through researching artists, helping with exhibition proposals, assisting with exhibition archives, writing for exhibition didactics, writing for various exhibitions and programs, and general departmental support.
+In Spring 2026, Mexic-Arte Museum will prepare for projects such as Cinco de Mayo Luncheon and Heritage Festival, as well as the Rosas y Revelaciones exhibition, the Curatorial intern will assist with the preparation of this exhibit (research, exhibit text, exhibit layout, other).

 Digital Media